MOVEMENT of PRISONERS Hobart-Port Arthur-Hobart 1871-1875

 Verso stamped with Nevin’s Royal Arms government contractor stamp

 One obvious question remains: where are the rest of the “mugshots” of all the other persons convicted, apprehended, tried, and acquitted in Tasmania during the Nevin brothers’ involvement as police photographers.
 Constable John Nevin, Thomas Nevin’s brother, was his assistant in the Hobart Gaol from the mid 1870s to the mid 1880s.
-There would have been at least two thousand in existence by 1880.
-The 1890s prisoner mugshots have survived, and are held at the Archives Office of Tasmania (See GD128 Photographic record and description of prisoners) , but those from Nevin’s active involvement were largely destroyed because they pictured men with the dreaded and shameful connection to Port Arthur.
+There would have been at least a thousand, including duplicates, in existence by the late 1880s.
+The 1890s prisoner mugshots have survived, and are held at the Archives Office of Tasmania (See GD128 Photographic record and description of prisoners) , but those from the Nevin brothers’ active involvement were largely destroyed because they pictured men with the dreaded and shameful connection to Port Arthur.
 From historians such as Robson (1983) and Alexander (2010), it is clear that the “stain” of convict heritage was keenly felt by Tasmanians as the 20th century approached: the majority of these same mugshots from the 1870s and 1880s were burnt, destroyed and even smuggled to Melbourne to be auctioned privately.
 The Lyons government (1923-1928) was principally involved in their destruction.

 SUMMARY of STATISTICS